 Part of the fun of owning or managing a retail store is getting to interact with a diverse array of people all day.
 From the decisive, in-and-out shopper to the one that will tell you their life story, there are many different types of customers in retail.
 And it’s your job to make the experience in your store great for each of them.
-That means you must be able to quickly recognize the type of shopper they are, and also know how to respond appropriately.
+That means you must be able to quickly recognize the type of shopper they are, and also know how to handle and approach each customer appropriately.
 Check out the following list for some identifiers and some tips on how to appease them.
 Let us know about any others we might be missing here!

 Showrooming is a newer retail term and a growing trend among consumers.
 They still appreciate brick and mortar shopping but will make the final purchase online if it’s cheaper.
 You can typically identify these shoppers by keeping an eye out for people using price comparison apps or scanners.

 Similar to those crazy Black Friday deals we discussed recently, big box retailers can afford to simply match the lowest price a customer finds online.
 While this might be nice for consumers who are only concerned about the price, it’s not a possible solution for many small and medium-sized retail stores.

 How to Deal:Instead, you should try to highlight the value and quality of the product or experience rather than the price.
 For instance, online prices might be cheaper but that’s not accounting for delivery.
 Plus, delivered products may take days or weeks to arrive, whereas purchasing in-store is immediate gratification.

 You might also consider highlighting tangential in-store offers, like your great loyalty program or warranty policies.
 Just try to find ways to justify spending a little more than they would online.
 Employing great retail sales experts can also help you convert more sales from this type of customer.
 With the right approach, you can even make showrooming beneficial.